 If you notice that water is not draining down your sinks or appliances normally, you may need to clean your sewer lines.
 Sewer cleaning involves clearing out build up and debris in the sewer line so that water and waste can flow down the line without impediment.
 This is usually done using one of two methods: cabling or jetting.
 Keep reading to learn about each of these methods, and how to determine which one is suited to your cleaning task.

 If your sewer line is in need of cleaning, give Best Plumbing a call.
 We offer both cabling and jetting services and will help determine which is the best method for your sewer lines.
 Contact our experts today to schedule a cleaning appointment.
-We serve the greater Seattle and Bellevue areas!
+We proudly serve Seattle, Bellevue, Everett, Bothell, Redmond, Shoreline, and Bainbridge!